George Tillman Jr.: Early life

 Tillman began to write his script for Scenes for the Soul, and sent the script to New Line, but they passed on it.
 Initially, the budget to produce Scenes for the Soul was a million dollars, but Tillman and his partner, Tietel, could not raise a million.
 The amount they had raised was $150,000 and that was over a period of two years.
 Tillman had to resort to his film short, Paula, and decided to have a screening.
 He invited investors to come donate from anything to $500 to $5,000.
 By the end of the screening, Tillman and Tietel raised $130,000 and with that, started shooting.

 Career

 Scenes for the Soul

 In 1994, Tillman directed and wrote his own feature-length film, Scenes for the Soul, which was shot in Chicago.
 Tillman had thirty days to shoot the film and on top of that, work with a lot of actors who never acted before.
-In Scenes for the Soul, Tillman skillfully intertwines three stories based on the day in the life of a diverse group of African American characters.
+In Scenes for the Soul, Tillman intertwines three stories based on the day in the life of a diverse group of African American characters.
 In 1995, Tillman finished editing the film.
 Upon completion, Tillman went to Hollywood with the copy of Scenes for the Soul and a few hundred dollars.
-Tillman was able to sell his film to George Jackson and Doug McHenry who bought it for Savoy Pictures for the grand total of $1,000,000.
+Tillman was able to sell his film to George Jackson and Doug McHenry who bought it for Savoy Pictures for $1,000,000.
 However, Savoy Pictures went bankrupt before the film went out in theaters.